On the asymptotics of cubic fields ordered by general invariants: Introduction

-Let $\Sigma=(\Sigma_v)_v$ be a {\it collection of cubic splitting types}, where for each place $v$ of $\Q$, the set $\Sigma_v$ is the set of cubic \'etale extensions of $\Q_v$ with specified inertial and ramification indices.
-The collection $\Sigma$ is said to be a {\it finite collection} if for all large enough primes $p$, $\Sigma_p$ is the set of all cubic \'etale extensions of $\Q_p$ (i.e., all inertial and ramification indices are allowed).
+Let $\Sigma=(\Sigma_v)_v$ be a {\it collection of cubic splitting types}, where for each place $v$ of $\Q$, the set $\Sigma_v$ is the set of cubic \'etale extensions of $\Q_v$ with specified inertial and ramification indices.\footnote{This is a less general notion than the one which allows $\Sigma_v$ to be an arbitrary subset of \'etale cubic extensions of $\Q_v$.
+We restrict ourselves to this less general notion for two reasons.
+First, this is the more natural notion from the point of view of families of $L$-functions; see the discussion on Sato--Tate equidistribution at the end of the introduction.
+Second, we did not obtain a version of Theorem \ref{thm:cm_explicit_lc} valid in this generality.
+Although this seems likely to be possible, it appears liable to be inelegant while presenting additional complications in the proof.} The collection $\Sigma$ is said to be a {\it finite collection} if for all large enough primes $p$, $\Sigma_p$ is the set of all cubic \'etale extensions of $\Q_p$ (i.e., all inertial and ramification indices are allowed).
 Throughout, we write $P_\Sigma$ for the product of those primes where $\Sigma_p$ is a proper subset of these extensions.

 Given a finite collection of cubic splitting types $\Sigma$, let $\FF(\Sigma)$ denote the set of cubic fields $K$ such that $K\otimes\Q_v\in\Sigma_v$ for all $v$.
 For a generalized discriminant $I$, we define